Fitting Spotlights and Downlights Cost

 When installing downlights or spotlights, the electrical work needed can affect the overall cost of the job.
 This is because electrical work can take time to install.

 The electrician may need to feed additional electrical cables to reach the new lights in their given location.
-The more of this additional electrical work that is needed, the longer the job will take and this will, therefore, result in higher labour costs.
+The more additional electrical work is needed, the longer the job will take, and this will, therefore, result in higher labour costs.

 Location of Property